How to Apply for the Trump Gold Card Visa: Step-by-Step Guide

 | Total Estimated Time | **12-24 months |

-Prospective applicants need to understand that the $5 million investment represents only part of the total cost.
-Based on the program’s proposed structure and comparable immigration pathways, applicants should anticipate additional expenses:
+Prospective applicants need to understand that the Gold Card gift ($1M individual, $2M corporate) represents only part of the total cost.
+Applicants should anticipate additional expenses:

 Filing and Processing Fees